GlitchDetected/NotificationBot/web/public/docs/notifications.md

 **Note:** Image previews might be broken on the dashboard.

 ### 🏓 Pings
-The role that should get notified about new uploads.
+The ping role is the role that will be used for your notification, for pinging purposes
 examples:
 - `@everyone` will ping every member in the server.
 - `@here` will ping every *currently online* member in the server.